-"Overall mistakes were made in that the information provided to Trust Board was not timely and lacked 10:15 sufficient detail".

-8 Of particular interest to the Panel will be the knowledge of senior staff and members of the senior 9 management team who might be reasonably considered to 10 10.15 11 be in a position to address the governance concerns and 12 patient risks arising.
+1 will be heard from the Board Assurance Manager who 2 states in her evidence that: 3 4 "Overall mistakes were made in that the information 5 provided to Trust Board was not timely and lacked 10:15 6 sufficient detail".
+7 8 Of particular interest to the Panel will be the 9 knowledge of senior staff and members of the senior 10 management team who might be reasonably considered to 10:15 11 be in a position to address the governance concerns and 12 patient risks arising.
 To this end, the Panel will 13 hear from assistant directors and directors with direct 14 knowledge of issues germane to your terms of reference, 15 Chair, and from whom the Inquiry will learn of 10:16 16 responses or failures to respond to the governance 17 issues arising, some existing for many years.

-Finally, the Panel will also hear again in this module from the Head of Service in Urology, Martina Corrigan 10:16

-22 Permeating the witness statement and evidence will be examples of culture.
-The Inquiry will wish to consider 23 24 the impact on the operation of governance that the 25 culture amongst individuals and within an organisation 10.16 has.
-As was stated in the opening to the Inquiry, in 26 27 this context culture means not only that the correct standards are set and measured but also that practices 28 29 are questioned, that learning takes place through audit and from error, and that there is a focus on improvement and good clinical and non-clinical leadership.
-It also means that staff are valued, trained, and that their interactions with each other and with the patients are considered and respected.
-10:17
+18 19 Finally, the Panel will also hear again in this module 20 from the Head of Service in Urology, Martina Corrigan 10:16 21 22 Permeating the witness statement and evidence will be 23 examples of culture.
+The Inquiry will wish to consider 24 the impact on the operation of governance that the 25 culture amongst individuals and within an organisation ${\ }{1}$ 10:16 26 has.
+As was stated in the opening to the Inquiry, in 27 this context culture means not only that the correct 28 standards are set and measured but also that practices 29 are questioned, that learning takes place through audit

-Chair, you may also consider that a sound culture requires that patients are afforded the opportunities to be partners in their care and to know that they can be heard.
-These issues will be explored with 10:17 appropriate witnesses.

-13 The Panel will not hear evidence from any witness from 14 the Trust Board before the end of June, from other bodies, such as former HSBC.
-The Trust Board is, of 15 10:17 16 course, a fundamental aspect of the governance system 17 and represents the pinnacle of accountability for 18 patient care, safety and risk.
-This is because the 19 board is required by standing orders to have in place 20 integrated governance structures and arrangements that 10:18 will lead to good governance, and ensure that 21 22 decision-making is informed by robust information 23 covering the full range of corporate, financial, 24 clinical, social care, information, and research 25 governance aspects.
-10:18 well as clinical, social care, quality, safety, and 1 2 financial objectives.
-Given the Board's overarching 3 responsibility, in the interests of sequencing it is 4 perhaps about best to enable the Panel to hear as broad 5 a range of evidence from key players in the governance 10:18 6 oversight and systems and how they operate within the 7 Trust structures before calling board and other 8 ancillary body witnesses.

-The aim is that this will better enable the board to take a holistic view of the organisation and its capacity to meet its legal and statutory obligations as
+1 and from error, and that there is a focus on 2 improvement and good clinical and non-clinical 3 leadership.
+It also means that staff are valued, 4 trained, and that their interactions with each other 5 and with the patients are considered and respected.
+10:17 6 7 Chair, you may also consider that a sound culture 8 requires that patients are afforded the opportunities 9 to be partners in their care and to know that they can 10 be heard.
+These issues will be explored with 10:17 11 appropriate witnesses.
+12 13 The Panel will not hear evidence from any witness from 14 the Trust Board before the end of June, from other 15 bodies, such as former HSBC.
+The Trust Board is, of 10:17 16 course, a fundamental aspect of the governance system 17 and represents the pinnacle of accountability for 18 patient care, safety and risk.
+This is because the 19 board is required by standing orders to have in place 20 integrated governance structures and arrangements that 10:18 21 will lead to good governance, and ensure that 22 decision-making is informed by robust information 23 covering the full range of corporate, financial, 24 clinical, social care, information, and research 25 governance aspects.
+10:18 26 27 The aim is that this will better enable the board to 28 take a holistic view of the organisation and its 29 capacity to meet its legal and statutory obligations as